zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 docker build -t mpesa_gem . && docker run -it mpesa_gem
 ```

- We will implement a 'jsonip' method in `lib/mygem.rb`, the method will return an IP based on [jsonip]() API.
+ We will implement a `jsonip` method in `lib/mygem.rb`, the method will return an IP based on [jsonip](https://jsonip.org) API.
 We will start by writing our test the make those tests pass.

 ```ruby
 # test/mygem_test.rb